ESTATE PLANNING GUIDE

 The first is competency.
 This means that the attorney is knowledgeable about the law and has a good understanding about how your estate plan will protect you and your family.
 This requires more than simply a basic understanding of estate planning because the estate plan is the most important document you will create during the course of your life.
 If the attorney is not able to fully answer your questions, please get a second opinion.

-The third is accessibility.
+The third is accessibility/communication.
 This is hardest part of an attorney client relationship is accessibility.
-The most common complaint about attorneys from clients is that the attorney never returns my calls.
+The most common complaint about attorneys from clients is that the attorney never returns calls in a timely fashion.
 Accessibility is extremely important in estate planning because the laws change frequently.
 Your attorney should be able to return your call within 24 hours.
 You as the client should feel comfortable calling whenever you have a question.
 Depending on the type of estate plan you decide to get, especially ones with asset protection, business related questions might come up frequently which means you will need access to your lawyer.

 The fourth and final one is your gut.
 Usually, your gut will tell you if the attorney you chose is a good match.
 I never go against my gut and I recommend the same for my clients.